Nishu-Sheoran/To-Do-List-App/README.md

-# 📝 To-Do-List-App
+# 📝 To-Do List App
-A clean and responsive **To-Do List app** built with HTML, CSS, and JavaScript to manage tasks effortlessly.
+A clean and responsive **To-Do List** app built with HTML, CSS, and JavaScript to manage tasks effortlessly.
 This project helps users stay organized, track progress, and boost productivity with an easy-to-use interface.

 ---